sourcecode347/anti-browser-ddos-protection/anti-ddos-protection/readme.txt

 6. Example of the "Forbidden" error page when an IP is banned.

 == Changelog ==
+= 2.16 =
+* Fixed timezone handling to use the WordPress timezone setting (Settings > General > Timezone) for accurate timestamp display in all logs.
+* Removed "Greece time" references from log tables and documentation, using WordPress timezone instead.

 = 2.15 =
 * Added configurable rate limiting for verified excluded bots (default: 100 requests per minute).
 * Added logging of high traffic excluded bots (exceeding the bot request limit) with IP, User Agent, and timestamp.